 Carnivals mean floats, parades, costumes, and parties.
 It’s a time to be a little wild and go a little crazy before lent starts.
 It’s a time when rules do not apply.

-The carnival in Basel – the Basler Fasnacht – sure has all the floats, costumes and parties.
-It’s also wild and crazy.
-Just in a very orderly fashion.
+The carnival in Basel – the Basler Fasnacht – sure has all the floats, costumes, and parties.
+It’s also wild and crazy, just in a very orderly fashion.

-It starts at 4 AM on the Monday after Ash Wednesday – yes, rebellious Basel celebrates carnival during lent – and it lasts exactly 72 hours.
+It starts at 4 AM on the Monday after Ash Wednesday – yes, rebellious Basel celebrates carnival during lent – and lasts exactly 72 hours.

-It’s difficult to describe magical places – so you should probably get up at an ungodly hour on Monday morning, put on some warm clothes, and experience it for yourself!
+It’s difficult to describe magical places – so you should probably get up at an ungodly hour on Monday morning, put on some warm clothes, and experience it yourself!

-Highlights of Basler Fasnacht 2014
+Day-by-day highlights of Basler Fasnacht

 Cortege: This is the big parade with all the floats and marching bands (Gugge).
-Make sure you wear your carnival badge (Blagette) and get ready to have confetti (Räppli), flowers (Mimösli), oranges, and candy thrown at you.
+Make sure you wear your carnival badge (Blagette) and get ready to have confetti (Räppli), flowers (Mimösli), oranges, and candy is thrown at you.

 Gässle: Every night, the fife and drum formations wander through the inner city of Basel.
 I intentionally said wander because there is no specific route.
 The original formations often split up and play together in new combinations.
 Just stroll along with them and experience a new side of Basel by night.